cerner/fhir.cerner.com/content/smart.md

 ### Browser Requirement ###

 Apps should be designed to work in any browser for best user experience.
 For provider facing apps that run on the *Cerner Millennium* platform, Cerner currently supports only the embedded Internet Explorer browser (IE) at the moment.
 The embedded browser control that we use is [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) by Microsoft.
-The minimum-supported embedded browser is IE 10.
-Apps *must* be designed to work with IE 10.
-The latest supported browser varies based on the version of the browser that is currently installed on the device.
+The minimum-supported embedded browser is IE 10; the latest supported browser varies based on the version of the browser that is currently installed on the device.

-Microsoft offers a free IE 10 VM and others on various versions of Windows for application testing at [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+Microsoft offers a free IE 10 VM and newer on various versions of Windows for application testing at [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 ### Single Sign On (SSO) ###